NixOS/rfcs/rfcs/0151-nixos-port-alloc.md

 [motivation]: #motivation

-Sometimes people don't care about which port a service is running, only that it should be written somewhere so a service such as nginx can find it.
+Sometimes people don't care about which port a service is running, only that it should be written somewhere so a service, such as nginx, can find it.

 # Detailed design
 [design]: #detailed-design